lfkeitel/blog.keitel.xyz/content/blog/2017/10/javascript30-lesson-8.md

 categories: ["JavaScript30", "JavaScript", "web dev"]
 ---

-Lesson 8 so far ass been the most fun.
+Lesson 8 so far has been the most fun.
 It focused around HTML canvases with the goal being to make a simple painting application.
 I have some experience with canvases before this lesson.
 A couple years ago I made an implementation of Conway's Game of Life using the canvas element.
 I have it setup at the bottom of this post if you want to play it.
 Source code it [here](https://github.com/lfkeitel/gameoflife).